Relocation to OHSU Portland, What is it like around the OHSU campus?

 It is also a Teaching Hospital- which makes it unique.
 It is constantly doing research and trying new things, and provides some of the most innovative treatments in Oregon, even the United States.
 This is how it describes itself: As the state of Oregon’s only public health and research University, OHSU is a unique resource for Oregonians and the place where healing, teaching and discovery come together.

-If you are relocating to OHSU, you are moving to a wonderful area!
-The Marquam Hill area is the oldest area, where most of the Hospitals and Schools are located.
+The Marquam Hill area is the oldest area, where most of the Hospitals and Schools are located and is one of the best choice of relocation to OHSU.
 It sits high above downtown Portland in the West Hills, surrounded by forest, with gorgeous views of the city below, plus Mt Hood and maybe even the Willamette River!
 The houses that are around this area are set in the winding, hilly streets of the West Hills of Portland- all different styles and age homes- the mid 1920’s all the way through Mid-Century- to modern!
 Most of the houses have larger lots, in comparison to the inner east side of Portland, with larger yards, many times territorial views or even city and mountain views.
 The older homes are closer in to the downtown area, and as the hills go up and out to the west, the mid Century is more prevalent, and then the 70’s as you get farther out.

 The lower OHSU South Waterfront area is a really awesome area too.
 It is right on the Willamette River- with trails that go along the river into downtown or south to John’s Landing, parks and natural areas, and also lots of cafes, restaurants, shops and Happy Hour places to stop at!
 You can walk, ride your bike, take the Street Car into the rest of downtown, or take the Pedestrian Bridge up to the west.
 The South Waterfront was started just before the crash in 2008, so it got stopped in it’s tracks and flailed for awhile.
 Now it is back going strong!
 There are several high rise condos, some with awesome views of the River and Mountains- Mt Hood, and Mt St. Helens.
 You can find small studios of 400 SF and huge penthouse units with 2 or 3 bedrooms, large decks and spectacular views.
 The South Waterfront is very environmentally conscious and has put into practice many green features and designs that are ground breaking- including Bioswales- where water runs through a series of landscaped gardens full of gravel and plants, that cleans rainwater before it feeds into the Willamette River/ EcoRoofs follow the same principle, Solar Panels.
 Many of the buildings are LEED Gold- there are very few buildings in the country that are this green!
 You can read more at www.SouthWaterfront.com